-KAYAK RENTERS: Kayaks are more unstable than canoes, creating more risk for upset and more difficulty in exiting once capsized.
-The Saco, in general, is not a very rocky river, but there are some rocks and a small rocky rapid (see WALKER’S RIP description).
-Capsizing around rocks presents the risk of hitting your head.
-We do rent helmets, if you choose.
+Capsize and Obstacles: River craft can flip over and in some cases make an exit from the craft more difficult.
+The Saco, in general, is not a very rocky river, but there are some rocks and a small rocky rapid (WALKER’S RIP & RED STONE).
+Capsizing around rocks, banks and docking systems presents the risk of hitting your head.

 WALKER’S RIP: 2.7 miles downstream from Walker‚s Bridge (Route 302), there is a short rapid called Walker’s Rip.
 This rapid can break your boat into pieces, especially when the water is low.
 Be sure to pull out above this rapid and scout it before running, if you have any doubts about your ability to successfully negotiate this rapid, you should carry around, especially kayak renters.